United-Visions/Trading_Pal-main/trading.md

 -   **Agent Logic:**
     -   The agent's logic for understanding user requests and generating code is still under development.
 The current implementation uses a basic prompt and doesn't fully utilize the available context or functions.
 -   **Response Handling:**
-    -   The `backtest.js` code currently receives the response from the agent but doesn't yet update the strategy code editor with the generated code.
+    -   The `backtest.js` code now updates the strategy code editor with the generated code.
 -   **Error Handling:**
     -   Error handling is basic and needs to be improved to handle various error scenarios gracefully.
 -   **Testing:**